mysmartcity/flux/crawler/php/readme.md

-## How to install php-cli to run this file:
+## How to install php-cli to run this script:
 ##debian
 sudo apt-get install php5-cli